pavelsaman/pavelsaman.github.io/_posts/2021-08-26-mock-server-for-testing-vue-app.md

 public enum AdStatus
 {
     /// <summary>
     /// Not yet published but should be.
-For cases when advertisement won't pass publishing flow (image resize etc.)
+For cases when advertisement won't pass publishing flow (image resize, etc.)
     /// </summary>
     [EnumMember(Value = "New")]
     New = 1,